Little Dry Creek (Arapahoe County, Colorado)

 The Little Dry Creek Trail intersects the Highline Canal Trail in Cherry Hills Village.

 The mouth of the creek is noted as the location of the first significant gold discovery in present-day Colorado.
-In the first week of July 1858, Green Russell and his brothers discovered a gold pocket that yielded several hundred dollars' worth of gold.
-The discovery set off the Colorado Gold Rush in the following year.
+In the first week of July 1858, Green Russell and his brothers discovered a placer gold deposit that yielded about 20 troy ounces (620 g) of gold, then worth about 380 dollars (about $44,000 USD today.)
+The discovery set off the Pike's Peak Gold Rush.